malabz/WMSA2/readme.md

 ### License

-> WMSA2 is a free software, License under [MIT](https://github.com/malabz/WMSA2/blob/main/LICENSE).
+> WMSA 2 is a free software, License under [MIT](https://github.com/malabz/WMSA2/blob/main/LICENSE).

 ### Citation

 If you use this software, please cite:

-WMSA2: A win-win multiple sequence alignment method combining central and progressive alignment strategies for the fast alignment of big data sets(under review).
+WMSA 2: A win-win multiple sequence alignment method combining central and progressive alignment strategies for the fast alignment of big data sets(under review).

 ### Contact us

-The software tools are developed and maintained by [MALAB](http://lab.malab.cn/~cjt/MSA).
+The software tools are developed and maintained by [ZOU's lab](http://lab.malab.cn/~zq/en/index.html).
 If you find any bug, welcome to contact us on the [issues page](https://github.com/malabz/WMSA2/issues).
-More tools and infomation can visit our [website](http://lab.malab.cn/~cjt/MSA) or [github](https://github.com/malabz).
+More tools and infomation can visit our [github](https://github.com/malabz).